 For California homeowners, this Solar Payback Period will range from 6-10 years and largely depends on the size and total cost of the system.
 Since California electricity rates go higher every year and your solar payments will stay the same, this time period will be reduced every year.

 There is no huge need for solar panel recycling right now because of the extremely long lifespan of solar panel technology.
 By the time your solar panels become obsolete, the industry will have time to make improvements to solar panel recycling infrastructure, drastically reducing the impact of production on our environment.

 Solar Energy System Maintenance

-Your solar panels will last much longer than the 25-year warranty with proper maintenance.
+With proper maintenance, your solar panels will last much longer than the 25-year warranty.
 But the question remains, what is proper solar panel maintenance?

 Key Aspects Of Solar Panel Maintenence: